Consensys/mythril/README.md

 The `json` format is useful for integration into other tools, while `-o markdown` creates a [human-readable report](static/sample_report.md).

-### Analyzing a Truffle project
+#### Analyzing a Truffle project

 [Truffle Suite](http://truffleframework.com) is a popular development framework for Ethereum.
 To analyze the smart contracts in a Truffle project, change in the project root directory and make run `truffle compile` followed by `myth --truffle`.

-### Working with contracts on the mainnet and testnets
+### Analyzing on-chain contracts

-When analyzing contracts on the blockchain, Mythril will by default query a local node via IPC.
-If you want to analyze contracts on the live Ethereum network, you can also use the built-in [INFURA](https://infura.io) support.
+When analyzing contracts on the blockchain, Mythril will by default query a local node via RPC.
+You can also use the built-in [INFURA](https://infura.io) support.
 Alternatively, you can override the RPC settings with the `--rpc` argument.

-The RPC/IPC options are as follows:

 | Argument        | Description     |  RPC URL  |
 | ------------- |:-------------:| ---- |